 You can make a version of Nigella’s Redder than Red Cranberry Sauce by adding in some cherry brandy.
 Or indeed any other spirit of your choice.

 Orange & cranberry sauce is also quite common.
 Replace up to half the water with orange juice to make this version.
-Also stir through a tablespoon of orange zest after it has been sieved.
+You can also stir through a tablespoon of orange zest.

 You could also add a little fresh chilli or dried chilli flakes to make a Spicy Cranberry Sauce.